 - Katelyn Leece, History and Medieval Studies, Wilfrid Laurier University: generated draft transcriptions of portions of the 1728 edition of Montfaucon's translation (2017-18).

-The Associate Editor of the CLIO Project is Dr. Joel Kalvesmaki, Director of the Text Alignment Network (TAN), who was a collaborator on both the SSHRC Insight Development Grant and the SSHRC Insight Grant; a member of the Text Encoding Initiative (TEI), he has provided guidance to Daniel Cockcroft and developed the algorithms behind the workflow for producing the TAN/TEI corpus of the CLIO Project.
+The Associate Editor of the CLIO Project is Dr. Joel Kalvesmaki, Director of the Text Alignment Network (TAN), and since January 2021 a Fellow of the Institute of Christian Oriental Research (ICOR) at Catholic University of America, who was a collaborator on both the SSHRC Insight Development Grant and the SSHRC Insight Grant; a member of the Text Encoding Initiative (TEI), he has provided guidance to Daniel Cockcroft and developed the algorithms behind the workflow for producing the TAN/TEI corpus of the CLIO Project.

 Funding towards the acquisition of a planetary scanner for the Laurier Library was provided in 2017 through a Category B Equipment Grant from Laurier's Office of Research Services, with matching funds provided by the University Library, to enable the scanning of the library’s copy of the 1728 edition of Montfaucon’s Latin translation and Greek edition.
 Dillon Moore, MLIS, Head of Digital Initiatives at the Laurier University Library, was the collaborator on this grant application.

-Finally, many thanks are also due to Navjot Dhaliwal, Scott Elliot, and Tim Didier in Laurier’s Information and Communication Technologies office, who worked with Daniel Cockcroft and the editor in migrating the CLIO Project to a server at Wilfrid Laurier University from its original home on a server with the Humanities Computing program at the University of Alberta.
+Finally, many thanks are also due to Navjot Dhaliwal, Scott Elliot, and Tim Didier in Laurier’s Information and Communication Technologies office, who collaborated in 2020 with Daniel Cockcroft and the editor in migrating the CLIO Project to a server at Wilfrid Laurier University from its original home on a server with the Humanities Computing program at the University of Alberta.